 For these reasons we encourage the use of standard application forms in recruitment.

 Application forms should be appropriate to the level of the role, and ask only for information relevant to the job including:

 - Information about the applicant: basic biographical details, their current and previous employment / paid or voluntary work experience and notice requirements.

 - Skills and knowledge: education and training, professional or technical qualifications, training and development (non-qualification courses that support the application or on-the-job training that has been undertaken).

-- Personal statement: a section on the form that allows candidates to explain how they meet the requirements of the job description and the person specification (it will be helpful if this section uses the same headings as those used in the person specification).
+- Personal statement: a section on the form that allows candidates to explain how they meet the requirements of the job description and the person specification (it will make shortlisting much easier if this section uses the same headings as those used in the person specification).

 - References– you will probably want to ask for two types of reference: a professional reference (usually from a current employer or manager) and a character or personal reference (this needs to come from an independent person, who knows the candidate well).
 When the job has an ‘occupational requirement’ that the postholder is a committed Christian, you may also wish to ask for a reference from a leader of the church the individual attends.
 Ensure you make it clear on the application form at what point in the recruitment process any references will be taken up, and ask applicants to indicate that they are happy for you to contact their referees at this point - you should only ask for references with the permission of the applicant.